pawanpaudel93/m3u-parser/README.md

         """

 def to_file(self, filename: str, format: str = "json"):
-        """Save to file (CSV or JSON)
+        """Save to file (CSV, JSON, or M3U)

-        It saves streams information as a CSV or JSON file with a given filename and format parameters.
+        It saves streams information as a CSV, JSON, or M3U file with a given filename and format parameters.

         :param filename: Name of the file to save streams_info as.
         :type filename: str
-        :param format: csv/json to save the streams_info.
+        :param format: csv/json/m3u to save the streams_info.
         :type format: str
         :rtype: None
         """